-For Hosted Chef, these components are mostly transparent because of the hosted interface for the Chef Server.
-For Private Chef and the open source Chef Server, these relationships can be more complex, depending on how the machines on which the Chef Server will run need to be deployed.
+For hosted Enterprise Chef, these components are mostly transparent because of the hosted interface for the server.
+For Enterprise Chef and Open Source Chef, these relationships can be more complex, depending on how the machines on which the server will run need to be deployed.

-Each type of Chef Server provides the following features:
+Each type of server provides the following features:

 |Chef Server API||The Chef Server API is used to provide access to objects on the server.|